Hillview High School: RCL Committee

-The school has a student body run by Mr. Mphila called the Representative Council of Learner's(RCL).
+The school has a student body run by Mr. Mphila called the Representative Council of Learners(RCL).
 An annual election is held in August for the following year's council members.
 The students are led by the president and a deputy president.

 Location

 The school was founded in 1955 on the site of the former Prinshof Primary School (corner Du Toit and Dr Savage streets) near the city centre.
 The school moved from the city centre to Franzina Street in Roseville in 1979.
 The old buildings made the news after 6 July 1991 when they were bombed by members of the AWB.